 Of course, vandalism in Madrona Woods is older than our restoration effort.
 But when people focus on improving a place, they tend to notice when others degrade that place.
-This summary dates from mid-2011 to the present (December 2014).
 There is no doubt this vandalism will continue, and there is no doubt who the sole perpetrator is.
 The goal here is to document the vandalism, and keep documenting it in the future.
+The most recent entries come first.

 January 2014: we provided more detail: